SOCIAL MEDIA AND POLITICS

 POLITICAL ADS ON SOCIAL MEDIA: KRIS RUBY’S FINAL THOUGHTS

-However, microtargeting on digital ad platforms is the key behind the rapid growth of digital advertising.
-This is, after all, why so many media buyers have shifted paid media spends to digital advertising in the first place.
+However, microtargeting on digital ad platforms is the key to rapid growth of digital advertising.
+This is, why so many media buyers have shifted paid media spending to digital advertising in the first place.

-If we limit the ability of the Internet to do what it is very best at, aren’t we censoring this powerful form of advertising?
+If we limit the ability of the Internet to do what it is very best at, aren’t we censoring a powerful form of advertising?